 When napkins aren’t enough- you’re going to need a full roll of paper towels.

 Wet wipes are essential for sticky fingers, muddy feet, and all sorts of other messes.

 You’ll want a stain stick for when all those messes make their way onto your clothes.
 I keep one in the glovebox.

-Over 40 easy road trips snacks for kids and toddlers to keep everyone fed and happy on the road, as well as all the supplies to keep it neat, clean, and organized.
+Over 40 easy road trips snacks for kids and toddlers to keep everyone fed and happy on the road.
+We’ve also included ideas for breakfasts and lunches on road trips, as well as all the supplies to keep it neat, clean, and organized.

 Don’t forget to pack a few road trip activities to keep the kids occupied in between snacks.
 We hope you enjoy these family road trip snacks.
 Happy trails!